MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/invoke-command-workarounds-rest-api.md

 description: "Learn about the alternatives to Invoke-Command commands in REST API connections using the EXO V3 module."
 ---

-# Workarounds
+# Workarounds for Invoke-Command scenarios in REST API connections

-In multiple remote PowerShell connections to Exchange Online in the same window, you use the [Invoke-Command](/powershell/module/microsoft.powershell.core/invoke-command) cmdlet to run scripts or commands in specific remote PowerShell sessions.
-But, the **Invoke-Command** cmdlet doesn't work in [REST API connections](exchange-online-powershell-v2.md#updates-for-the-exo-v3-module) to Exchange Online PowerShell.
+In multiple connections to Exchange Online or Security & Compliance PowerShell in the same window, you use the [Invoke-Command](/powershell/module/microsoft.powershell.core/invoke-command) cmdlet to run scripts or commands in a specific remote PowerShell session.
+But, the **Invoke-Command** cmdlet doesn't work in [REST API connections](exchange-online-powershell-v2.md#updates-for-the-exo-v3-module) to Exchange Online or Security & Compliance PowerShell.

 This article offers REST API alternatives for scenarios that that use **Invoke-Command** commands.

 ## Scenario 1: Run Exchange Online cmdlets

 This example finds the identity of any other user (`$Us = $User.Identity`).

+> [!TIP]
+> Other commands were required to get the values of `$User` and therefore `$Us`.
+Those commands aren't important.
+The overall approach that's being used is what's important.

 - **In a remote PowerShell session**: Use the **Get-PSSession** cmdlet to store the remote PowerShell session details in the variable named `$Session`, and then run the following command: